Amie Charnley Counselling

 Differing dreams and ambitions can be demanding on any relationship.
 Maybe when you first came together it felt like your dreams and goals were aligned but now things have changed.

-Sometimes trying to have conversations about this can feel really tough because it's so personal to each individual and neither of you feel able to move on something you feel so passionate about.
+Sometimes trying to have conversations about this can feel intimidating because it's so personal to each individual, neither of you feel able to move on something you feel so passionate about, or the stakes feel so high.

 Copyright © 2025 Amie Charnley Counselling - All Rights Reserved.